Skip to main content

 Getting the Age Pension

 Your eligibility for the Age Pension depends on your age, assets and income.
 Your account-based pension forms part of the income and assets test to assess your eligibility.
+If you are eligible, the Age Pension can supplement payments received from an account based pension.

 Your account-based pension after you die